jaggbow/jaggbow.github.io/content/about/index.md

 **Mila - Québec AI Institute** Montréal (May 2021 - December 2022)
 *Visiting Student supervised by Professors Yoshua Bengio & Loubna Benabbou*
  - Developped "MAgNet", a Mesh-Agnostic architecture for solving Partial Differential Equations and generalizing across unseen meshes and resolutions (Accepted at Neurips 2022)
- - Worked on understanding and improving coordination in heterogenous Multi-Agent Reinforcement Learning environments (Submitted to ICLR 2023)
+ - Worked on developping SAF, an algorithm for improving coordination in heterogenous Multi-Agent Reinforcement Learning (MARL) and introduced HECOGRID, an environment suite focused on understanding coordination and heterogeneity in MARL environments (Accepted at ICLR 2023)

 **ENVESTBOARD, Fund Solution Provider** Paris (July 2019 - December 2019)
 *Data Science Intern*